mmisw/mmiorr-docs/docs/faq.md

 For ontologies (and terms in them) that have been re-hosted by the ORR, you can append the ontology IRI to the following string:
 `http://[domain]/ont/?uri=`.
-This will provide the same information as the natively hosted ontologies IRIs, as described above.
+This will provide the same information as when you use the natively hosted ontology IRI, as described above.

 For any ontology in the ORR, if you want to look at the ontology in a structured format (e.g., RDF/XML, or N3), you can construct an IRI which requests this format.